Skip to Main Content

 Production sound mixers across French sets

-Here is how this works in practice.
-The chef opérateur du son — France's title for the production sound mixer.
-Leads on-set audio with full responsibility for capture, mix, and post handoff.
-The mixers we book run Sound Devices and Zaxcom recorders, Lectrosonics and Wisycom RF, and Schoeps and Sennheiser microphones, and they have trained at Louis Lumière école or come up through long apprenticeships on AFC-led features at Cité du Cinéma.
-They speak the language of CST delivery specs and TV networks spec sheets.
-They hand sync'd polyWAV files plus ordered sound reports to your post house — Eclair, Hiventy, or M141 — without renegotiating workflow mid-shoot.
+The chef opérateur du son is France's title for the production sound mixer.
+This person leads on-set audio and owns capture, mix, and post handoff.
+The mixers we book run Sound Devices and Zaxcom recorders, Lectrosonics and Wisycom RF, and Schoeps and Sennheiser microphones.
+Many trained at the Louis Lumière école.
+Others came up through long apprenticeships on AFC-led features at Cité du Cinéma.
+They speak the language of CST delivery specs and TV network spec sheets.
+They hand sync'd polyWAV files and ordered sound reports to your post house — Eclair, Hiventy, or M141 — without reworking the workflow mid-shoot.

-Here is the short of it.
-In use, this means a mixer who can plan frequency planning for a multi-actor Paris scene, capture clean dialogue in a Marseille port exterior with wind off the Mediterranean, and adapt to a run-and-gun documentary day in the Pyrenees without dropping a take.
-We staff mixers across France for features, top series, branded content, and live broadcast, and they bring trusted boom operators and utility sound with them when the production gains from a set team.
-Bilingual French-English working language is standard for global shoots.
+In practice, this means a mixer who can plan frequencies for a multi-actor Paris scene.
+The same crew captures clean dialogue in a Marseille port exterior as wind comes off the Mediterranean.
+They also adapt to a run-and-gun documentary day in the Pyrenees without dropping a take.
+We staff mixers across France for features, top series, branded content, and live broadcast.
+They bring trusted boom operators and utility sound when the production gains from a set team.
+Bilingual French-English as the working language is standard on global shoots.

 ACT 03